CCI-SALINITY/Level4-Processor/README.md

 # Level4-Processor

-<h3>Level 4 - Year 1 and 2 Processor</h3>
+<h3>Level 4 - Year 1, 2 and 3 Processor</h3>

-The processing chain used in Year 1 and 2 to generate the CRDP for SSS ECV is drawn on the following picture.
-3 entries are used; one for each main satellite data inputs.
+The processing chain used to generate the CRDP for SSS ECV is drawn on next picture.
+Three entries are used; one for each main satellite data inputs.
+The CCI+ SMOS L2 processing chain was not used for the two first CRDPs (Y1 and Y2); instead, the data was retrieved from the CATDS production chain (IFREMER/CNES/ESA).
+This link is now discarded.
+In Year 3, it was replaced with the full L2 processing chain that has then been setup and activated

 <img src="https://github.com/CCI-SALINITY/Level4-Processor/blob/master/Year2/CCI%20salinity%20production%20chain.png">

+Main updates in version 3 of the dataset with respect to version 2 are as follows:
+•	SSS from SMOS have been generated from a complete L2 reprocessing with the following updates: OTT correction computed from ISAS-Argo instead of WOA climatology.
+Specific RFI filtering.
+ERA5 auxiliary data instead of ECMWF forecasts dataset.
+Dielectric constant model of [RD-33] (instead of [RD-34] in v2.3).
+•	Ice mask has been computed from SMOS retrieved pseudo dielectric constant (Acard parameter) estimated over the whole period
+•	SMOS seasonal latitudinal biases have been computed by using Pacific + Atlantic region (only Atlantic used in v2.3)
+•	Instantaneous rain effect has been corrected, relating surface salinity freshening to IMERG rain rate following [RD-32], before estimating bias correction and before L4 merging for SMOS and SMAP SSS.
+Bulk SSS is now available in the L4 product.
+•	SSS random uncertainty computation has been updated.
+•	Aquarius SSS have been resampled on the EASE 2 grid using an interpolation with a distance weighting (instead of the closest neighbour algorithm in the v2.3)
+•	SSS is now provided much closer to coast, but additional pixels are flagged with the same land-sea mask as in v2.3.
+So, users who wish to ensure using same pixels as in v2.3 should use this flag; users interested in S variability very close to coast, should not apply this flag but should use data close to coast with care.
+•	Representativity uncertainties considering the various spatio-temporal scales covered by the various sensors are taken into account for all sensors (only for Aquarius in v2.3) when estimating L4 fields.

 The L4 processing chain intends to produce:
 -	Weekly L4 and